 Alongside the topics we teach the content of the Locally Agreed Syllabus for R.E.
 Each child also takes part in a Personal, social, health and economic education understanding lesson each week.
 (SMSC) is integral to our school curriculum and ethos and is embedded through day to day classroom sessions such as discussion and circle times, though assemblies, and as part of our curriculum.
 We have high expectations for behaviour, which includes developing respect for each other, our beliefs and shared values.
 The children strive to keep the Golden Rules and we celebrate this as a school community every Friday.

-We are lucky to have the support of specialist PE and Music teachers, who work with different year groups at certain times of the year.
-The children have one discrete ICT lesson each week and all classes have access to our ICT equipment which is used to support learning in all curriculum areas, eg laptops and Ipads.
+We are lucky to have the support of specialist PE teachers, who work with different year groups at certain times of the year.
+The children have one discrete Computing lesson each week and all classes have access to our ICT equipment which is used to support learning in all curriculum areas, eg laptops and Ipads.

 The teachers in Nursery and Foundation plan their topics using the content of The Statutory Framework for the Early Years Foundation Stage (2014).
 Our offer is based around exciting topics which allow the children investigate and learn through play.
 Early years learning concentrates on 7 areas split between prime and specific areas of learning.